-Committee/Unit Committee/Unit Control Mechanism Details of its Functions Audit Committee Audit Committee 1.
-Rotation of Audit Partner; To assist the Board in 2.
-Restrictions on non-audit services; responsibility of the Company's corporate 3.
+Committee/Unit Control Mechanism Details of its Functions Audit Committee Rotation of Audit Partner; To assist the Board in fulfilling its oversight Restrictions on non-audit services; responsibility of the Company's corporate 3.
 Continuous review of the governance processes relating to the: (1) FS and effectiveness of corporate governance Financial reporting process; (2) Internal Control processes; Systems; (3) Internal and External Audit; (4) 4.
-Maintain the integrity of the audit Compliance by the Company with account process as a whole. standards, legal and regulatory requirements; (5) Risk Management Policies and Processes and (6) Business practices and ethical standards.
+Maintain the integrity of the audit Compliance by the Company with accounting process as a whole. standards, legal and regulatory requirements; (5) Risk Management Policies and Processes and (6) Business practices and ethical standards.